 Clinical guidance for weight management in New Zealand children and young people

-Guidelines are available that provide evidence-based guidance for the management of overweight and obesity in children and young people.
+The Clinical Guidelines for Weight Management in New Zealand Children and Young People (published December 2009) provide evidence-based guidance for the management of overweight and obesity in children and young people.
 Health professionals can use these guidelines to support and advise families.

 Guidance for healthy weight gain in pregnancy

 An estimated one third of women of normal weight and 60% of obese women gain more weight than recommended during pregnancy.
 Guidance for Healthy Weight Gain in Pregnancy (published June 2014) supports a reduction in the incidence of inappropriate weight gain in pregnancy, and provides advice to women regarding weight management prior to pregnancy, during pregnancy and post-partum.

 Screening, Diagnosis and Management of Gestational Diabetes in New Zealand: A clinical practice guideline (published December 2014) provides evidence-based recommendations for the screening and diagnosis of both probable undiagnosed type 2 diabetes and gestational diabetes in pregnancy to improve neonatal and maternal outcomes.
 It is expected that approximately 600 more women will be diagnosed with type 2 diabetes early in pregnancy and 1200 more women will be diagnosed with gestational diabetes as a result of this guideline being implemented.

 Referrals to Green Prescriptions for pregnant women (at risk of gestational diabetes)